MelonKony/millmint/content/millmint/essays/ghibli.md

 >“The biggest reason why mountain animals decreased so much is agriculture.
 It's human arrogance to say that the country scenery is beautiful.
 A farm basically takes away the chance to grow from other plants.
 It's more like barren land.
 The productivity of wasteland is higher than that of farmland.
 It's the same for other creatures.
 It's because of the time (we live in today) is such that I have to even think such things” (Miyazaki, 1997).

 In the context of this essay’s total argument, then, we see *Only Yesterday* advocate Ghibli’s spaces in two places — first in memory, in the dichotomy of childish abstraction and mature naturalism, and then in physicality, in Ghibli’s environmentalist leitmotifs — expressed commonly as a New Japan/Old Japan anxiety. *Only Yesterday*, like almost all of Takahata’s films, experiments with the format and style of animation to better express the function and mechanics of thematic or story concern, which marks a departure in the body of this thesis from Miyazaki’s unwavering orthodoxy to the Ghibli “house style”.
 This affords him a pleasant abstraction, not just in *Only Yesterday* but across his filmography, that is not usually present in Miyazaki’s more fantastic, but literal, filmmaking.
-In a paper concerned with spaces and their representation, Takahata takes an artistic wrench to a cohesive characterisation to Ghibli’s spatiality, and films precluded from this argument, including the likes of *Pom Poko* and *My Neighbours the Yamadas* might threaten to collapse it entirely, outliers as they are. *Only Yesterday*, however, and his 1988 film *Grave of the Fireflies* (which this this paper will look at in the next section) represent novelistic filmmaking that expands the conventions of cinema, and critical to the concern of this essay, the methods in which the studio’s worlds are constructed and depicted
+In a paper concerned with spaces and their representation, Takahata takes an artistic wrench to a cohesive characterisation to Ghibli’s spatiality, and films precluded from this argument, including the likes of *Pom Poko* and *My Neighbours the Yamadas* might threaten to collapse it entirely, outliers as they are. *Only Yesterday*, however, and his 1988 film *Grave of the Fireflies* (which this this paper will look at in the next section) represent novelistic filmmaking that expands the conventions of cinema, and critical to the concern of this essay, the methods in which the studio’s worlds are constructed and depicted.

 ## Childhood and Historicism